-Anaerobic bacteria are the greatest component of the human body's normal bacterial flora colonizing the skin, oral cavity, and genitourinary and lower gastrointestinal tracts.
-Their presence is important in preserving vitamin and other nutrient absorption and in preventing infection with pathogenic bacteria.
+Anaerobic bacteria are the greatest component of the human body's normal bacterial flora colonizing the skin, oral cavity, and genitourinary and lower gastrointestinal tracts and generally do not cause infection.
+Their presence is important for vitamin and other nutrient absorption and in preventing infection with pathogenic bacteria.

+When usual skin and mucosal barriers are penetrated and in an anaerobic environment, these bacteria can behave as pathogens.
 Typical anaerobic infections include periodontitis, abdominal or pelvic abscesses, endometritis, pelvic inflammatory disease, aspiration pneumonia, empyema and lung abscesses, sinusitis, brain abscesses, gas gangrene, and other soft tissue infections.
-Many Bacterioides produce beta-lactamase and are resistant to penicillins and cephalosporins.
-Imipenem, metronidazole, and clindamycin are effective agents although resistance to clindamycin is increasing.

 Specimens should be collected by needle and syringe aspiration or surgical drainage to avoid contamination with normal-flora anaerobes; such contamination would make interpretation of culture results impossible.

 Specimens must be transported in anaerobic transport vials.

 1. Summanen P, Baron EJ, Citron DM, et al. Wadsworth Anaerobic Bacteriology Manual.
 Sixth edition.
 Belmont CA, Star Publishing Co, 2002